Last Updated on October 14, 2020

 Here are a few of the most popular affiliate programs in the travel blogging world:

 Keep in mind, it’s mandatory to disclose to your readers when your blog posts have affiliate links.
-Let your audience know that you will receive a commission when they purchase products or services through your links at no extra cost to them.
+Let your audience know that you’ll receive a commission when they purchase products or services through your links at no extra cost to them.

 Once your travel blog starts seeing significant traffic, companies might be willing to collaborate with you to create a sponsored post.
 They may ask that you write a post on a specific topic or destination and include links and references to their product within the article.
 They’ll pay you, often handsomely, in return.

 Be sure to put together a solid ‘Work with Me‘ page to attract potential partners for sponsored posts.